-We made several changes the second time around, and it worked like a charm!
 Roasting the cauliflower while the risotto cooks brings out its beautiful flavor.
-If you’ve never made a risotto and are daunted, never fear – it’s actually quite a simple technique.
-While it takes around 30 minutes of active time at the stove, it’s absolutely worth it.
+If you’ve never made a risotto and are daunted, never fear: it’s actually quite a simple technique.
+It takes about 30 minutes of active time at the stove, but it’s absolutely worth it.
+Shallots + butter + white wine = a bit of heaven!

-The basic technique consists of sauteing minced shallot in butter, adding the rice, cooking it down with a bit of white wine, and then adding warm broth a scoop at a time until the rice soaks up all of the brothy-goodness and becomes creamy and smooth.
+The basic technique for making homemade risotto?
+Saute minced shallot in butter, add the rice, and cook it down with a bit of white wine.
+Then add the warm broth a scoop at a time until the rice soaks up all of the brothy-goodness and becomes creamy and smooth.
 Add to this the roasted cauliflower, spinach, a bit of chickpeas and some Parmesan cheese, and you’ve got a meal bursting with flavor.

-Honestly, shallots + butter + white wine = a bit of heaven.
-It’s worth opening a bottle of wine for this one (and don’t worry, the alcohol cooks down so all that is left is a beautiful flavor – so it’s kid-approved too!).Print
+PS It’s worth opening a bottle of wine for this one.
+Don’t worry, the alcohol cooks down so all that is left is a beautiful flavor, so it’s kid-approved too!